-Compared to the rest of the Washington D.C. market, the Colonial Village region has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Colonial Village submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 2 listings have been listed, which means spaces are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 50% of the available leases in the Colonial Village are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+In the last 90 days, 2 listings have been made available, which means office spaces are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 50% of the available space in the Colonial Village are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 7,842 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region were built in 1988 and are Class A.
+Most buildings in this market were built in 1988 and are Class A.